 Cleopatra VII Philopator, the last ruler of the Ptolemaic Kingdom, was also Egypt’s last active Pharaoh.
-Cleopatra was not a direct descendant of Alexander the Great, but she was closely linked to the legendary conqueror through Ptolemy I Soter, one of Alexander’s most trusted generals and companions, who established the Ptolemaic dynasty.
-The Ptolemies ruled Egypt for three centuries, keeping their bloodline pure by marrying within family.
+Cleopatra was not a direct descendant of Alexander the Great, but she was closely linked to the legendary conqueror through her great-great-grandfather Ptolemy I Soter, one of Alexander’s most trusted generals and companions, who established the Ptolemaic dynasty of Egyptian pharaohs.
+The Ptolemies ruled Egypt for three centuries, keeping their bloodline pure by marrying within the family.
 However, like all Hellenistic kingdoms, the Ptolemaic Egypt could not rival the might of Rome.
-Cleopatra’s reign was marked by her strategic political alliances with two Rome’s most influential leaders – Julius Caesar and Mark Antony.
-However, Cleopatra’s attempts to keep the throne failed, leading to her suicide, with Egypt becoming a vital province of the Roman Empire.
+Cleopatra’s reign was dominated by her strategic political alliances with two of Rome’s most influential leaders: Julius Caesar and Mark Antony.
+However, Cleopatra’s attempts to keep the throne failed, leading to her suicide, with Egypt becoming a province of the Roman Empire.

 Cleopatra Was Not a Descendant of Alexander the Great

 Cleopatra VII Philopator, the iconic Queen of Egypt, was not a direct descendant of Alexander the Great.
 She was, however, the descendant of Ptolemy I Soter, one of Alexander’s most trusted generals and companions.
-Following Alexander’s death in 323 BCE, his generals and successors – diadochi – carved the vast empire, establishing powerful Hellenistic kingdoms.
+Following Alexander’s death in 323 BCE, his generals and successors, known as the Diadochi, carved up the vast empire between them.
 Ptolemy took over control of Egypt, establishing the Ptolemaic dynasty, which would rule over the region for three centuries.

-According to some sources, Ptolemy was son of Arsinoe and Phillip II, the father of Alexander the Great.
-However, this is likely a myth, fabricated to legitimize Ptolemy’s claim and bolster the prestige of his family, linking it to the Argead dynasty of Macedonia.
+According to some sources, Ptolemy was the son of Arsinoe and Phillip II, the father of Alexander the Great.
+However, this is likely a myth fabricated to legitimize Ptolemy’s claim to power and bolster the prestige of his family, linking it to the Argead dynasty of Macedonia.

 Cleopatra Was a Member of the Ptolemaic Dynasty